bhisaac/5eFP/5eFP-SRD.md

 - Leather	armor,	any	simple	weapon,	and	two daggers

 ### Otherworldly Patron
-You	have	struck	a	bargain	with	an otherworldly	being	of	your	choice:	the	Archfey,	the	Primordial, or the Celestial,	each	of	which	is	detailed	at	the	end	of	the	class	description.
+You	have	struck	a	bargain	with	an otherworldly	being	of	your	choice:	the	Archfey, the Celestial,	or the	Primordial each	of	which	is	detailed	at	the	end	of	the	class	description.
 Your	choice	grants	you	features.

 ### Pact Magic
 Your	arcane	research	and	the	magic	bestowed	on you	by	your	patron	have	given	you	facility	with spells.